aaron-lebo/dissent/README.md

 dissent
 =======

-Implementation of a decentralized, transferrable, and open software license system using the Bitcoin protocol
+Implementation of a decentralized, transferable, and open software license system using the Bitcoin protocol

 ### What is this?